tidbyt/community/apps/coinprices/README.md

 ## Motivation

-Display one exchange rate against other of your choice on your Tidbyt.
+Display one exchange rate against another of your choice on your Tidbyt.
 Data provided by [AwesomeAPI](https://docs.awesomeapi.com.br/).
 As the Brazilian community grows, this Applet support BRL currency so you can check it against USD or EUR.

 ### Available Options